HL7/smart-app-launch/input/pages/backend-services.md

 ##### Validate Authentication JWS

-The FHIR authorization server validates a client's authentication JWT [according to the `client-confidential-asymmetric` authentication profile](client-confidential-asymmetric.html#fhir-authorization-server-obligations).
+The FHIR authorization server validates a client's authentication JWT according to the `client-confidential-asymmetric` authentication profile.
+[See JWT validation rules](client-confidential-asymmetric.html##signature-verification).

-##### Issuing Access Tokens
+##### Issue Access Token

 Once the client has been authenticated, the FHIR authorization server SHALL mediate the request to assure that the scope requested is within the scope pre-authorized